BioComputingUP/MobiDB-lite_docker/README.md

 ### Step 2: Build the Docker image
     docker build -t mobidb-lite .
 This creates a Docker image named mobidb-lite

+## Pulling the Docker image from docker hub
+Alternatively you can find the docker image [here](https://hub.docker.com/r/mahtamehdiabadi/mobidb-lite).

 ## Running MobiDB-lite in Docker
 Once the image is built, you can use it to analyze multi-fasta files.